-Driver education programs will also be required to include information on the effects of cannabis use.
+Driver education programs are also required to include information on the effects of cannabis use.

 What will remain a crime under the law?

-Driving under the influence of cannabis will be a crime, along with selling marijuana without a business license and possessing more cannabis or home-growing more plants than legally allowed.
+Driving under the influence of cannabis is a crime, along with selling marijuana without a business license and possessing more cannabis or home-growing more plants than legally allowed.
 Local governments will be allowed to adopt ordinances making public use of cannabis products a petty misdemeanor.

-Similar to the state's open container law for alcohol, it will also be illegal to have an open cannabis product in a vehicle, except in the trunk or a similar area of the vehicle that can't be accessed while driving.
+Similar to the state's open container law for alcohol, it is also illegal to have an open cannabis product in a vehicle, except in the trunk or a similar area of the vehicle that can't be accessed while driving.

 Market and regulation